 In some cases, prior incontinence surgery elevates the urethra a little too high such that the water must travel uphill through a urethra compressed to a degree to get out.
 Other times the incontinence surgery is just fine but the bladder hasn’t adjusted to the slight increase in outlet resistance.
 Sort of like bridling a wild horse makes it a little irritated.
 In other cases, the incontinence surgery is fine, but the bladder has started to fall (cystocele) and now there is a mismatch of support which creates a kinking effect in the urethra.
 Less commonly there is a condition in which the bladder is irritated by a foreign body like a stone, a stitch, or a cancer.
 In many cases no apparent cause can be determined and the bladder is just hyperactive.

 Treatments are geared toward eliminating the underlying cause if possible.
+For a review of overactive bladder and treatments click here.
 This may entail surgery or a pessary to address prolapse and relieve the kinking or compressive effect on the urethra.
 Sometimes it requires undoing or redoing an incontinence surgery.
 If the cause has been corrected and the urge incontinence continues, or a cause cannot be found or treated we try to harness the hyperactivity of the bladder muscle itself.
 This can be done with medications to relax the smooth muscle of the bladder (similar to the way valium is given to treat back muscle spasm).
 A great compliment to this treatment is to enhance the effectiveness of our “potty training reflex” by strengthening our pelvic floor muscles.
 Pelvic floor physical therapy helps with urge incontinence by engaging a spinal reflex and physically closing the urethra to hold the urine in the bladder when the urge hits.
 The contraction of the pelvic floor muscles triggers a signal to the spine which in turn sends a signal to the bladder telling it to relax.
 For more information, click here.
 The more effectively you can contract your pelvic floor muscles the more efficient the reflex becomes and the more control you have over urge incontinence.
 A peripheral Nerve Stimulator can be implanted to calm the overactive bladder.
 This device sends signals along the pelvic nerves to the bladder which causes it to relax, having an effect similar to the “potty training reflex”.
 Other treatments have included injecting Botox® into the bladder to paralyze some of the muscle, which can be effective but must be repeated.
-Severe cases may be treated by sewing some bowel onto the bladder to increase the capacity.
 For more information, click here: https://www.augs.org/assets/2/6/Botox.pdf